 Intellectual property is the bread and butter of many businesses.
 IP includes patents, copyrights, trademarks, and trade secrets as well.
 Be sure to file any patents as soon as possible—a process that can take more than five years.
-Having your intellectual property protected will be attractive to investors—but it will also help you sleep easier at night.
+Protecting your intellectual property will be attractive to investors—but it will also help you sleep easier at night.
 Having exclusive rights to reproduce and display your work will make your life much, much easier down the line and ensure that no one tries to rip any IP rugs out from under you.

 Founders and investors of LLCs, C-corporations, and partnerships are subject to federal and state securities laws.
 These laws were made to require companies to provide reliable and accurate information about their businesses to enable a fair market.
 They also protect from insider trading and trading fraud.

 Failure to comply with these laws can result in the startup having to repurchase all of its shares at the issuance price, even if the company has lost all of its money.